scryptedapp/scripts.scrypted.app/openai-notifications.md

 # Discord Notifications

-This script can be used to augment notifications via an OpenAI (or compatible server) vision model.
+This script can be used to intercept and modify image notifications using an OpenAI (or compatible server) vision model.

 ```ts